Riđani: Origins

-Although the Riđani appear to have been predominantly a romanized people, Albanian names also appear among them, as was the case with one of their leaders, katunar Šimrak.
+Although the Riđani appear to have been predominantly a romanized people (Vlachs), Albanian names also appear among them, as was the case with one of their leaders, katunar Šimrak.

 Pre-Ottoman

 The first mention of Riđani was in a 1335 document.
 The territory where they lived was between the Zeta river in the Onogošt župa (county) and Ledenice near Risan.

 In the first half of the 15th century, the Riđani territory belonged to the Duchy of Saint Sava.
 Their knez was Radivoj Sladojević.
 In contemporary Ragusan documents, they are described as Vlachs.

 The earliest Ragusan sources about this tribe are early 15th-century records in which they are mentioned as Vlachi Rigiani.
 In 1429, the Ragusan senate invited them to take their livestock to Konavle mountains during the summer, for a certain fee.
 Riđani frequently invaded the region of Konavle and robbed it, so Ragusans complained to Stjepan Vukčić Kosača.

 In 1430 a deal is struck between Riđani and some villages near Risan (Morinje, Police).
 In it Riđani agrees to stop attacking the villages, determine grazing borders as well as allowing free passage of caravans and other transit through their area.

 Representatives of Riđan at the meeting were Radjen Metiković, Vlatko Milobratović, Milorad Dragošević and Vukosav Bukumirović.

 A 1441 document tells of their attacks and robbing of Ragusan merchant convoys.
 One 1451 document indicate that Riđani populated the region between Risan, Kotor and Vrsinje.

 Eventually, Riđani became one of three strong tribes in the region of Onogošt (Nikšić), besides Drobnjaci and Lužani.
 All three of them were governed by one ban.
 Ugren was among the most notable bans.